PlaceOS/docs/how-to/add-domain.md

 ---
-title: Add a Domain to Backoffice
+title: Add a Domain to PlaceOS
-description: Steps required for adding a domain to the Backoffice application
+description: Steps required for adding a domain to PlaceOS
 sidebar_position: 10
 ---